tbullmann/hana/README.md

 ## Requirements

-Hana requires Python 2.7 to run, but is compatible to Pyhton 3.5.
+Hana requires Python 2.7 to run, but might be compatible to Pyhton 3.5.
 For a full list of dependencies, see the [`requirements.txt`](requirements.txt) file.
+An example conda environment can be found in the [`environment.yaml`](environment.yaml) file

 ## Installation

-See installation instruction for the [hdmea](../README.md) package.
+See installation instruction for the [hdmea_axons](https://github.com/tbullmann/hdmea_axon) package.

 ## Components